emillvl/Outlook-Checker/README.md

+## Outlook Account Verification Bot 🚀
+## 🇬🇧 Guide in English 🇬🇧

+This project is a Python-based bot that automatically verifies Outlook (Microsoft) accounts using proxy support and a headless Chrome browser.
+With multithreading and dynamic proxy usage, it can check accounts at high speed.

+## Features
+Automatically fetches proxy lists from proxy APIs and tests them for availability

+Uses headless Chrome with undetected_chromedriver for realistic browser behavior

+Detects banned proxies and replaces them with fresh ones

+Runs multiple threads to check many accounts in parallel

+Saves successful logins to the valid_accounts.txt file

+Logs statistics such as number of successes, failures, and errors

+## Requirements
+Python 3.8+

+undetected-chromedriver

+Selenium

+Requests

+Install dependencies with:

+`pip install undetected-chromedriver selenium requests`

+## Usage
+Write the accounts you want to check in accounts.txt in the format:

+`email:password`
+Proxy lists will be automatically fetched from APIs as needed.

+To run the script:

+`python -m checker.py`
+After the check, all valid accounts will be saved to valid_accounts.txt.

+## Files
+accounts.txt: List of accounts to be checked

+valid_accounts.txt: Stores successfully verified accounts

+your_script_name.py: Main Python script

+## How It Works
+Pulls and validates proxies from public proxy APIs.
+(You can add yours, if  you want)

+Launches a separate thread for each account and attempts login using headless Chrome

+Detects bans and replaces blocked proxies with working ones

+Saves successful logins to a file

+## Important Notes
+Script uses undetected_chromedriver to bypass Microsoft's bot protection

+The number of proxies used is adjusted based on the number of accounts

+Make sure your proxy API sources are active for best performance

+Using your own proxy APIs will reduce the number of errors

+🇹🇷 Türkçe Rehber 🇹🇷

 # Outlook Hesap Doğrulama Botu 🚀

 Bu proje, **Python** kullanarak Outlook (Microsoft) hesaplarını proxy destekli ve headless Chrome ile otomatik olarak doğrulayan bir bot içerir.